qd600600/physiology-first-framework-signal-analysis/WHITEPAPER.md

 ## 7. Conclusion

-This investigation establishes the W(t) bounded accumulation framework as the first quantitative, physiologically-grounded approach to stress stratification in psychiatry.
+This investigation establishes the Physiology-First Framework as the first quantitative, physiologically-grounded approach to stress stratification in psychiatry.
 The decisive validation evidence (WAIC Δ < -10) provides the strongest support for continuous stress dynamics in the scientific literature, fundamentally challenging discrete categorical frameworks.

 The extreme physiological stratification effects (Cohen's d = 16.80 for accumulation rates) represent unprecedented individual differences in stress vulnerability, establishing quantitative benchmarks for clinical risk assessment.
 The context-specific parameter benchmarks provide actionable guidance for environmental risk assessment and intervention targeting.

 The clinical translation framework offers evidence-based intervention prioritization (β-boost > S(t) management > α optimization) and quantitative thresholds for risk stratification (α > 1.5 × 10⁻³ s⁻¹ indicates high risk).
 The real-time monitoring capabilities enable just-in-time adaptive interventions that can prevent stress accumulation before symptom manifestation.

 These findings establish the foundation for precision psychiatry that moves beyond symptom-based classification toward mechanism-driven intervention.
-The W(t) framework provides the quantitative tools necessary for early detection, risk stratification, and personalized intervention that can transform psychiatric practice from reactive symptom management toward preventive stress regulation.
+The Physiology-First Framework provides the quantitative tools necessary for early detection, risk stratification, and personalized intervention that can transform psychiatric practice from reactive symptom management toward preventive stress regulation.

 The integration of mathematical modeling, hierarchical validation, and clinical translation represents a paradigm shift in stress science, providing the first systematic approach to understanding and intervening in the dynamic processes that underlie psychiatric vulnerability.
 This framework opens new possibilities for preventive psychiatry and personalized intervention that can improve outcomes while reducing the burden of mental health disorders.